 Ms. Workman said that the most pressing issues of health she identified were access to care and the comorbidities facing many in the Black Belt.
 She stated that individuals and families in West Alabama, especially in the rural areas, are simply unaware of many of the resources available to them and, as such, lead unhealthy lifestyles and do not seek preventive care.
 She also noted that recruiting physicians is very difficult in rural communities; therefore, specialty care is unavailable.
-Ms. Workman also stated that transportation is a major issue of health for many in West Alabama resulting in poor health outcomes that lead to the major causes of death in all counties.
+Ms. Workman also stated that transportation is a major issue of health outcomes that lead to the major causes of death in all counties.